GrenderG/grenderg.github.io/_posts/2015-05-16-snippet_2_is_service_running.markdown

 }
 {% endhighlight %}

-- **serviceClass:** The class name of the servie that you want to check.
+- **serviceClass:** The class name of the service that you want to check.

 ###What does it returns?
 true if the service is running, false if not.